IssiB/BCB546_Assignments/README.md

 $ mv chr*_maize_increasing ChrIncreasing/
 ```

-In the code above, first cut the files necessary from teh snp_position.txt.
+In the code above, I first cut the columns necessary from the snp_position.txt (columns 1, 3, and 4).
 I then separate the maize data from the fang_et_al_genotypes.txt using the "grep" command.
 After transposing this document, I sorted the data by the 1st column (Sample_ID).
 I then sorted the cut_snp_position.txt document by the first column (common column -> SNP_ID) and joined this document with the transposed_maize_genotype.txt document by the commone column (1).
 I then separated data from the first chromosome using the awk command, followed by a pipe to sort by increasing position.
 I ran this line of code 10 times for all of the chromosomes.
 Missing data is already represented by a ?.
 I repeated the same code for all chromosomes for decreasing position (adding "r" following the sort command), followed by a pipe to change "?" to "-" using the sed command.
 I then separated SNPs with "unknown" and "multiple" positions using the awk command.
 I created folders for the increasing and decreasing chromosome documents and moved the correct documents into each.